Clemapfel/jluna/docs/manual.md

 0.5
 ```

 Because `box` and `unbox` are now defined, all of `jluna`s other functionality now also works with `RGBA`.
-This includes assigning proxies, casting proxies to `RGBA`, calling julia-side functions with C++-side arguments, even using `RGBA` as value types for a `jluna` array, etc.
+This includes assigning proxies, casting proxies to `RGBA`, calling julia-side functions with C++-side arguments, even using `RGBA` as value types for a `jluna` arrays, etc.

 ### Manual Implementation

-`jluna::Usertype<T>` works great if we have a C++-side type that we want to move to julia because it creates a completely new type from the C++-type.
-However, what if we already have an existing julia type and we want to map an arbitrary C++ type to it?
-We could, of course, box the C++-type to the type  `Usertype` created, then convert that type to our julia type.
-While this is a decent option for most users, it is suboptimal performance wise.
-In cases like these, we will have to resort to manually implementing box/unbox.
-This section will work through an example, giving users a template on how to achieve this.
+`jluna::Usertype<T>` works great if we already have a C++-side type that we want to julia because it creates a new type for us and automates the mapping of fields from C++ to Julia.
+What, however, if we already have a Julia-side type?
+In cases like this, we will have to resort to manually implementing `box`/`unbox` without the help of `Usertype<T>`.
+This section will work through an example, providing templates for users to modify according to their own specifications.

 #### Example: Tadpoles & Frogs